First, what we don't accept:

 - Blogs that have posted content in the past year.
 We weed out inactive blogs every year in October.
 If yours is removed and you have started it up again, please let us know - we're happy to reactivate it.

-- Blogs with substantial high-quality content aimed to provide sex education, personal experiences or erotica.
+- Blogs with substantial high-quality content designed to provide sex education, personal experiences or erotica.
 We will consider other types of content on a case-by-case basis based on whether it seems useful to its target audience in terms of their sexual exploration, education and entertainment.

 We have hundreds of blogs in our Directory and receive dozens of applications every month.
 That means we can't catch everything!
 See something you don't think should be in the Sex Blogger Directory?
 Send us a note.